What to Expect When You Enter Addiction Treatment

 - Medical detox.

 Medical detox is vital for many people to withdraw from substances safely, especially when the withdrawal symptoms of certain substances can be life-threatening.
-During medical detox at Laguna Treatment Hospital, patients are provided with 24/7 patient monitoring by medical staff, as well as beds equipped with EarlySense technology, which detects changes in a patient’s vital signs and instantly alerts the staff to emergencies.
+During medical detox at Laguna Treatment Hospital, patients are provided with 24/7 patient monitoring by medical staff.
 While medically supervised detox is important and often necessary for many patients, detoxification does not make up the entirety of addiction treatment—much of the work happens in the next phase: rehabilitation treatment.

 Rehab works to re–wire thought patterns and change coping mechanisms so that patients learn to recognize, avoid, and overcome the triggers that lead them to drink or use drugs.
 This is primarily done through therapy and, if necessary, medication-assisted treatment.
 Both can be provided at either an inpatient, residential treatment, or outpatient facility.
 The level of care that is necessary depends on the patient’s unique situation.
 Effective treatment facilities employ a variety of evidence-based therapy methods, such as: